 The question of the optimal distribution of the advertising budget occupies many marketers.
 Especially at the end and beginning of the year.

-First of all, it must be defined how much advertising budget is available in total.
-Unfortunately, many companies still make the mistake of measuring this sum on the basis of irrelevant metrics such as the percentage of sales or profit.
+Firstly, it must be defined how much advertising budget is available in total.
+Unfortunately, many companies still make the mistake of measuring this sum on the basis of irrelevant metrics, such as the percentage of sales or profit.
 We have written a separate article on the optimal calculation of the advertising budget.

 This blog post is about how to allocate an advertising budget across different media platforms, campaigns, and formats.